 Hedrick Medical Center and Wright Memorial Hospital Call for Red Scarves in Support of Women’s Heart Health

-CHILLICOTHE, MO – More women than men die every year from heart disease and stroke.
-The good news is that 80 percent of cardiac events are preventable with education and lifestyle changes.
+CHILLICOTHE, MO –More women than men die every year from heart disease and stroke.
+The good news is that 80 percent of cardiac events can be prevented with education and lifestyle changes.
 Annually, the month of February is designated National Heart Month.

 While the red dress promotes awareness about women’s heart disease, the red scarf symbolizes lifelines for women as a reminder that they are not alone in their battle with heart disease.
 The red scarf offers comfort, support, and encouragement for women with heart disease and becomes part of their healing journey.

-In preparation for National Heart Month, February 2024, Hedrick Medical Center in Chillicothe and Wright Memorial Hospital in Trenton, in collaboration with the Saint Luke’s Muriel I. Kauffman Women’s Heart Center, is asking members of the community to help create red scarves to be distributed at various locations throughout Hedrick Medical Center and Wright Memorial Hospital.
+In preparation for National Heart Month, February 2023, Hedrick Medical Center in Chillicothe and Wright Memorial Hospital in Trenton, in collaboration with the Saint Luke’s Muriel I. Kauffman Women’s Heart Center, is asking members of the community to help create red scarves to be distributed at various locations throughout Hedrick Medical Center and Wright Memorial Hospital.
 Scarves should be 5-8 inches wide, 48-60 inches long, and red.
 They can be knitted, crocheted, or handmade via other methods.
-Make a difference in these women's lives and help them celebrate Heart Month in style.
+Make a difference in these women's lives and help them celebrate heart month in style.